What This Study Means: US Adults and Exposure to Potentially Harmful Botanicals: A New Study

 Disclaimer: The information provided in this article is for educational purposes only and is not intended as a substitute for professional medical advice.
 Always consult with a qualified healthcare provider for any health concerns.

-A recent study published in JAMA Network Open has shed light on the exposure of US adults to six botanicals known to have potential liver toxicity.
+A recent study published in JAMA Network Open has shed light on the exposure of US adults to six botanicals believed to have potential liver toxicity.
 These include turmeric, green tea, ashwagandha, Garcinia cambogia, red yeast rice, and black cohosh.
 The research, conducted by Likhitsup et al., aimed to estimate the prevalence of exposure to these supplements among the adult population.

 The findings revealed that turmeric was the most commonly reported botanical, followed in descending order by green tea, ashwagandha, Garcinia cambogia, red yeast rice, and black cohosh.
 While this study provides valuable insights into the usage patterns of these botanicals, it's crucial to remember its limitations.